kdaxh/kdaxh/README.md

         Backend: C++, Flask and Django,
         Database: MySQL and SQL SERVER.

-     > Electronics and Telecommunication Engineer with experience in ~ Robitics,
+     > Electronics and Telecommunication Engineer with experience in:
+        ~ Robitics,
         ~ Data and Mobile communication,
         ~ Network administration.

 I love to learn about
     ~ Data science,
     ~ Machine learning,
     ~ Artificial intelligence,